obsidianmd/obsidian-clipper/README.md

 ### URL patterns

-URL patterns allow you to automatically select the appropriate template based on the current webpage's URL.
+URL patterns allow you to automatically select the right template based on the current webpage's URL.
 You can define multiple URL patterns for each template, separated by a new line.

-Simple matching checks if the URL *starts with* the specified pattern.
+Simple matching checks if the current page URL *starts with* the given pattern.
+For example:

-- Example: `https://obsidian.md` will match any URL that starts with this text.
+- `https://obsidian.md` will match any URL that starts with this text.

-For more complex matching, you can use regular expressions.
+If you want to match more complex URL patterns, you can use regular expressions.
 Enclose your regex pattern in forward slashes (`/`).
 Remember to escape special characters in regex patterns (like `.` and `/`) with a backslash (`\`).
+For example:

-- Example: `/^https:\/\/www\.imdb\.com\/title\/tt\d+\/reference\/?$/` will match any IMDB reference page.
+- `/^https:\/\/www\.imdb\.com\/title\/tt\d+\/reference\/?$/` will match any IMDB reference page.

 ### Template variables